Cynthia A. Phillips: Education

 a master's degree in electrical engineering and computer science from MIT in 1985, and a doctorate in computer science from MIT in 1990.

 Her dissertation, on parallel algorithms, was supervised by Charles Leiserson.

 Recognition

 In 2015 the Association for Computing Machinery listed her as a Distinguished Member.

 She became a Fellow of the Society for Industrial and Applied Mathematics in 2016 "for contributions to the theory and applications of combinatorial optimization".

+She was selected a Sandia Lab Fellow in 2022.